Senate OK of PH-Japan military pact seen this month

 MANILA, Philippines — The country’s military access deal with Japan will be submitted to the Senate this month for ratification, Defense Secretary Gilberto Teodoro Jr. said on Monday.

-The Philippines and Japan signed a landmark reciprocal access agreement (RAA) in July, a deal that provides the legal framework for both countries to send troops to each other’s territory for joint training.
+The Philippines and Japan signed a landmark reciprocal access agreement (RAA) in July to provide the legal framework for both countries to send troops to each other’s territory for joint training.

 “We expect the last concurrence within a week or next week,” Teodoro told reporters on the sidelines of a forum commemorating Maritime Archipelagic Nation Awareness Month.
 “We have to get the concurrence of several agencies and right now, all the concurrence has been gathered.
 The Office of the President will submit it to the Senate,” he said.